 If you know you are going to make a visit at a time that you have not committed to, you can always make a one-time commitment for any hour online in order to reserve that spot at http://stcatharine.weadorehim.com/

 How do I get into the Adoration Chapel?

-Enter the exterior doors of the Atrium off of the parking lot.
+You can enter the exterior doors of the Atrium off of the parking lot or off of Gould Rd.
 The Atrium is the large windowed a-frame structure attached directly to the Church.
 Once again, you do not need a code or key at this time.

 How long must I stay?